RandomOutput/LeapMotionHackerHelper/Assets/LeapMotion/Leap_Hacker_Helper/readme.txt

 ======================

 1. Import this package into your Unity project.
-2. Download the LeapMotion SDK for your OS from: https://developer.leapmotion.com/
-2. Add the LeapMotion SDK to your project.
-Instructions here: https://developer.leapmotion.com/documentation/Languages/CSharpandUnity/Guides/Setup_Unity.html
-3. Drag the LeapManager prefab into your scene.
+2. Drag the LeapManager prefab into your scene.
-4. Go make a cool game.
+3. Go make a cool game.
-5. When your cool game is done (or before!) show it to us via @LeapMotion on twitter.
+4. When your cool game is done (or before!) show it to us via @LeapMotion on twitter.

 ======================
 Package Contents: